Kik Alicha (Ethiopian Split-pea Porridge)

 Well, I call it ‘porridge’ anyway.
 It’s textured more like split pea soup, but it’s thick and served over rice.
 Flavor-wise, it’s rich and creamy but on the subtle side, so the peas and rice are free to do their things as well.

 A lot of East African cuisine is vegetarian, with meat mostly being brought out on special occasions, so legumes tend to take that place at the table.
 Rice has not historically been a thing until 40 years or so ago, but as it’s a cheap filler it’s been finding it’s way into even traditional meals.
-If you’d like to make this without rice, double the onions.
-It’ll still be very tasty.
+I originally made this to serve over rice, but even without it’s plenty of food for 4 people.

 - 2 cups yellow split peas